polinchw/monitor-frontend/README.md

 Run ./build.sh

-This will build the docker image.
+This will build the docker image polinchw/monitor-frontend

 ## Docker Run